ghimirea-1/JBU_WebApplication_2025/README.md

 ### **Step 3: Divide the Work Each Week**
 - Work together on setup in **Week 1**
 - Assign specific coding tasks weekly, so neither of you gets overloaded
 - Hold quick check-ins (e.g., twice a week) to stay on track

+Addition:
+- length of till when the event is